Lattice Point Asymptotics and Volume Growth on Teichmuller space: The Hodge Norm.

-\bold{Proof.} First we claim that $i(\gamma, \beta')\leq i(\gamma, P)$, where $P$ is the shortest pants decomposition of $X_t$.
+\bold{Proof of Lemma~\ref{lemma:rafi:short}.} First we claim that $i(\gamma, \beta')\leq i(\gamma, P)$, where $P$ is the shortest pants decomposition of $X_t$.
 This is because, either $\gamma$ is disjoint from $\alpha$ or if it intersects $\alpha$, the relative twisting of $\gamma$ and $\beta'$ is bounded (see \cite[\S{4}]{Rafi:CM}).
-But this shortest pants decomposition has extremal length less than $e^{2t}$ in $X_0$.
+But this shortest pants decomposition has extremal length less than a constant times $e^{2t}$ in $X_0$.
 Using \cite[Lemma 5.1]{Minsky:geodesics} we have

 This finishes the proof.

 \bold{Proof of Theorem~\ref{theorem:nonincrease:modified:norm}.} Let $\alpha_1', \dots, \alpha_k'$ be the curves with hyperbolic length less than $\epsilon_1$ on $X_t = \pi(S_t)$.
 Let $\beta_1', \dots \beta_k'$ be the shortest curves in the Euclidean metric on $S_t$ such that $i(\alpha_r, \beta_j) = \delta_{rj}$.
 Let $\gamma_r'$, $1 \le r \le 2g-k$ be moderate length curves on $X_t$ so that the $\alpha_j$, $\beta_j'$ and $\gamma_j'$ are a symplectic basis $\cS'$ for $H_1(X,\reals)$.
 Thus $\cS'$ is a short basis.
 For any $\theta \in H^1(X,\reals)$, we may write